 What is Considered Child Abuse in the State of Texas

-Texas law treats child abuse and neglect to include non-accidental physical injury; sexual abuse or exploitation; emotional or mental injury; serious neglect (failure to provide necessary care, supervision, medical care, or basic needs); and other acts or omissions that endanger a child under 18 or materially impair the child’s physical or mental health or welfare.
+Texas law defines child abuse and neglect to include non-accidental physical injury; sexual abuse or exploitation; emotional or mental injury; serious neglect (failure to provide necessary care, supervision, medical care, or basic needs); and other acts or omissions that endanger a child under 18 or materially impair the child’s physical or mental health or welfare.

 Requirements for Churches and Clergy